hypernetix/hyp/crates/hyp-analyzer/README.md

 }
 ```

-At runtime, `AnalyzerConfig` deserializes YAML into these config structs via
+At runtime, `AnalyzerConfig` deserializes TOML into these config structs via
 `get_checker_config::<E1106Config>("e1106_long_function")`, using the
 `CONFIG_ENTRY_NAME` defined by `define_checker!`.